 Holiday Gift and Gadget Guide

 We’re here with answers this week on the GeekWire radio show, with the return of our annual Holiday Gift & Gadget Guide.
 We’ve selected a range of devices for you to consider, based on our own experience using them, and in some cases covering the companies that make them.
 We’re joined in this annual tradition by one of our favorite guests, Andru Edwards, the editor-and-chief of Gear Live, who holds the record for appearances on the GeekWire show — so many, in fact, that we’ve honestly lost count.

 Friday, November 14, 2014

 iCPooch The owner of Churchill Downs buys a Seattle game company, how the NFL uses the Microsoft Surface, and tips from a 14-year-old technology entrepreneur, Brooke Martin, the inventor of iCPooch.
 Plus, your chance to win a smartphone from AT&T. And an App of the Week that will help you shop for Thanksgiving dinner.

 Friday, November 7, 2014

-Amazon surprises everybody with a crazy talking home speaker, Apple puts down roots in the Seattle region, and two 12-year-old twins and their dad come up with an innovative solution to the question of what to do with dog poop.
+Amazon Echo, Apple in Seattle, and an innovative dog-poop bag holder Amazon surprises everybody with a crazy talking home speaker, Apple puts down roots in the Seattle region, and two 12-year-old twins and their dad come up with an innovative solution to the question of what to do with dog poop.
 Plus, an App of the Week that promises to solve inbox overload, and a brand new GeekWire Trivia Challenge.

 The Week in Geek: Amazon, Steve Ballmer, Apple Pay, and more!
 What Steve Ballmer really thinks about Amazon, how the online retailer is defying Wall Street, GeekWire tests Apple Pay, and our new Trivia Challenge.
 Plus Zillow cofounder Rich Barton's advice for a new college grad, and an app of the week that will help you plan your weekend.

 Friday, October 17, 2014

 Inventions We Love Live on stage at the recent GeekWire Summit, hand-picked inventions that reflect the creativity and ingenuity taking place in the technology industry — including an Internet-connected dog treat dispenser, an automated home-brewing machine, a 3D image viewer for the iPhone, Bluetooth-enabled smart socks and an asteroid-mining robot.

 Friday, October 10, 2014

 T-Mobile CEO John Legere The outspoken and irreverent T-Mobile leader shares his candid take on the wireless industry, with healthy doses of humor, wisdom and entrepreneurial inspiration sprinkled in.
 John Legere has shaken up the wireless industry and led a turnaround of T-Mobile, adding millions of customers through the company’s Un-Carrier initiatives.

 Friday, October 3, 2014

 How technology is changing shopping Microsoft unveils Windows 10, New jersey man shoots down his neighbor's drone, and how technology is going to completely change the way you shop.
 Our guest this week is Josh Marti, the CEO of Point Inside, the Seattle-based tech company that provides underlying technology for apps used by retailers including Lowe's.

 Drone Photography It was rough week for Apple, former Microsoft CEO Steve Ballmer tells his new basketball team, "No More iPads!"
 And our guest, Chad Copeland, a National Geographic contributing photographer, explains how he uses drones to capture amazing scenes in the far reaches of the earth.